 There are a range of resources you can access which will help to make our churches more welcoming.
 The pages for the Diocesan Advisory Committee have resources which can help in this process.

 Disability comes in so many different forms so there is a need to encourage accessibility.
 It begins with imagination.
-Putting a sign up saying to ask for help if you are disabled and need assistance is all very well, but unless there is the means to ask for help such as a bell to ring or a phone number then the sign is worthless.
+Putting a sign up saying to ask for help if you are disabled and need assistance is all very well, but unless there are the means to ask for help such as a bell to ring or a phone number then the sign is worthless.
 You need to imagine yourself in the position of the person with particular needs and approach the building as if for the first time.